thoughtworks/candouble/README.md

 * [Mental Model](http://www.mbtest.org/docs/mentalModel)
 * [Stub](http://www.mbtest.org/docs/api/stubs)

-At the moment candouble can only load stubs from files.
+At the moment candouble can only load imposters from files.
 Like Mountebank it will get a REST interface to define stubs and verify interactions.